Mistake35/Cedar-Django/README.md

 Enter your username, and password.

 13.
-Make sure its working by signing in.
+Make sure it's working by signing in.

 14.
 Alright now it's time to do some fun stuff!
 We're going to try and make this run at boot with systemd.